xebialabs-community/xld-apigee-plugin/README.md

 ## Usage

 1. Go to `Repository - Infrastructure`, create a new `apigee.Organization` and fill in the properties.
+If needed, create also a `overthere.HttpProxy` and refer to it.
+See the end of the page for an example.
 2. Go to `Repository - Infrastructure - <Apigee Organization>`, create a new `apigee.Environment` and fill in the Apigee environment name.
 3. Repeat the previous step for all the Apigee environments that belong to this Apigee organization.
 4. Create an environment under `Repository - Environments` and add the corresponding `<Apigee Environment>` as container.